airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/bitrix24-crm-integration-with-eleapi.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Bitrix24 CRM Integration with ChatbotWorld
+# Bitrix24 CRM Integration with EleAPI

 ## Use Case

-This integration enables the transfer of lead details such as Name, Email, and Phone from your ChatbotWorld platform to the Bitrix24 CRM.
+This integration enables the transfer of lead details such as Name, Email, and Phone from your EleAPI platform to the Bitrix24 CRM.

 ## Pre-requisite